deaneeth/churn-modeling-missing-values/README.md

 - Pandas
 - Pydantic
 - groq (LLM API)

-## 🔧 What I Did

-- Loaded a churn dataset with missing values in `Firstname`, `Lastname`, and `Gender`
-- Used an LLM to predict gender based on first and last names
-- Filled in missing gender values
-- Dropped columns not needed for modeling (`RowNumber`, `CustomerId`, `Firstname`, `Lastname`)
+- Matplotlib, Seaborn (for visualizations)
+- Scikit-learn (planned for modeling)

-## 📂 Files
+## 📂 Project Structure

-- `churn_cleaning.ipynb` – main notebook with all code
+- '0_handle_missing_values.ipynb' – missing value detection and imputation

-- `README.md` – this file
+- '1_handle_outliers.ipynb' – outlier detection and treatment (WIP)

 ## 🚀 Future Improvements

-- Add more preprocessing (e.g., feature scaling, encoding)
+- Complete full preprocessing pipeline
-- Build a churn prediction model
+- Train a machine learning model to predict churn
-- Evaluate model performance
+- Evaluate and iterate on model performance
 ---

-This is just a learning project.
-Feedback and suggestions are welcome!
+This project is for learning purposes and evolving over time.
+Feedback and contributions are always welcome!